zodern/meteor-up/docs/docs.md

 }
 ```

-Before your first setup, it is recommeneded to change `mongo.version` to the newest version of MongoDB your app or meteor supports.
+Before your first setup, it is recommended to change `mongo.version` to the newest version of MongoDB your app or meteor supports.
 After Mongo is started, it is more complex to upgrade it.

 After you finished changing the config, run
 ```bash